utsav0/daily-dev-tips/src/pages/posts/css-aspect-ratio-its-finally-here.md

 aspect-ratio: unset;
 ```

-To test it out, let's make a resizable box to test out how it will work.
+To test it out, let's make a resizable box to test how it works.

 ```html
 <div class="container"></div>
 ```

-Inside of the container, we will place two boxes that will have their own aspect ratio's
+Inside the container, we will place two boxes that will have their own aspect ratios

 Box 1 will have an aspect ratio of 1/1
 And Box 2 will have a 16/9 aspect ratio.